A Note on the Second Spectral Gap Incompleteness Theorem: Third proof lucky

-The above proof(s) rely on G\"odel's Second Incompleteness Theorem to prove that Halting of a specific $M$ is independent of $\mathcal{F}$.
-It's a perfectly servicable proof.
+The above proof(s) ultimately rely on G\"odel's Second Incompleteness Theorem, which tell us that consistency of any reasonable formalisation $\mathcal{F}$ of mathematics is unprovable within that system, to imply that non-halting of a specific $M$ is independent of $\mathcal{F}$.
+It's a perfectly serviceable proof.
 But as proofs go, it's slightly unsatisfying.
-The self-referential structure that lies at the heart of all incompleteness proofs~\cite{GEB} isn't evident.
+As well as proving a somewhat weaker result than claimed, the self-referential structure that lies at the heart of all incompleteness proofs~\cite{GEB} isn't evident.
 It's there, but only indirectly, through bootstrapping off G\"odel's original Incompleteness Theorems (whose proofs of course \emph{do} have this self-referential structure).

 Moreover, G\"odel's Second Incompleteness Theorem follows from the First Incompleteness Theorem.
 But we already proved a First Spectral Gap Incompleteness Theorem in \cref{1st_spectral}.
 Shouldn't there be some simpler, more elegant, direct argument?
-One that lifts the First Spectral Gap Incompleteness Theorem to the Second Spectral Gap Incompleteness Theorem, instead of resorting to G\"odel's results?
+One that directly lifts the First Spectral Gap Incompleteness Theorem to the Second Spectral Gap Incompleteness Theorem, instead of resorting to G\"odel's results?
+And which also fixes up the proof to avoid the need for any additional consistency assumptions, at the same time?

 Indeed there is!
 A delightful recent essay by \textcite{Oberhoff} explains how G\"odel's First and Second Incompleteness Theorems can be proven directly from the connection between algorithms and formal systems that we just saw.
 In a similar spirit, both the First and Second Spectral Gap Incompleteness Theorems can be proven directly from the connection between spectral gaps and formal systems established by \cite{spectral-gap_short,spectral-gap}.